apache/spark/SparkR_Quick_Start_Guide.md

 To follow along with this guide, you'll need to install and configure both Spark and SparkR.
 If you're just starting out, we recommend [setting up a development environment] based on Cloudera's QuickStart VM.
 The VM approach will provide you with working versions of Hadoop, Spark, and SparkR while requiring minimal configuration.

+NOTE:  This tutorial draws heavily from the original [Spark Quick Start Guide].

 Interactive Analysis with the SparkR Shell
 ===